-KaiOS, founded in 2016, is an Android-based operating system developed by American company KaiOS Technologies (offices in Hong Kong, Taiwan, China, India, Brazil and France) for feature phones (not smartphones and definitely not dumb, but rather semi-smart) forked from the defunct Firefox OS (2013-16).
-Firefox OS was planned to compete against Android (not necessarily iOS) on smartphones and other smart devices including television sets.
-Unfortunately Firefox OS was not well received by developers leading to its demise.
+KaiOS, founded in 2016, is an Android-based operating system developed by American company KaiOS Technologies (offices in Hong Kong, Taiwan, China, India, Brazil and France) for feature phones (not smart phones, but rather semi-smart dumb phones) forked from the defunct Firefox OS (2013-16).
+Firefox OS was planned to compete against Android (not necessarily iOS) on smart phones and other smart devices including television sets.
+Unfortunately, Firefox OS was not well received by developers leading to its demise.

-KaiOS took the Firefox OS (forked as Boot to Gecko OS or B2G OS, defunct as of 2017) code and modified it for feature phones — 1.1 GHz Qualcomm Snapdragon microprocessor, small internal storage (2.37 GB of about 4 GB used by the built-in apps), 512 MB of RAM, a slot for external storage (microSD) up to 32 GB, Bluetooth access, no keyboard, no touchscreen (usually the most expensive component in a smartphone), clamshell design with a 320x240 LCD screen (QVGA, 262,144 colors) and usually a low quality camera of about (2 MP).
+KaiOS took the Firefox OS (forked as Boot to Gecko OS or B2G OS, defunct as of 2017) code and modified it for feature phones — usually with a 1.1 GHz Qualcomm Snapdragon microprocessor, small internal storage (2.37 GB of about 4 GB used by the built-in apps), 512 MB of RAM, a slot for external storage (microSD) up to 32 GB, Bluetooth access, no keyboard, no touchscreen (usually the most expensive component in a smart phone), clam-shell (flip phone) with a 320x240 LCD screen (QVGA, 262,144 colors) and usually a low quality (2 MP) camera.

-KaiOS has become a hit in developing countries especially in Asia and Africa bringing internet access to over 100 million current customers (as of May 2019) and potential who cannot afford a smartphone.
-Having an app store or software repository (KaiStore) offering Facebook's WhatsApp (communication service of choice in most of Asia and Africa) has helped too.
+KaiOS has become a hit in developing countries especially in Asia and Africa bringing internet access to over 100 million current (as of 05/2019) and potential customers who cannot afford a smart phone.
+Having an app store or repository (KaiStore) offering Facebook's WhatsApp (communication service of choice in most of Asia and Africa) has helped too.

 In North America, the selection of KaiOS mobile phones is extremely limited.
-Some feature phones running KaiOS, although not advertised as such, are targeted to the elderly and start at about $20.
-The best feature phones running KaiOSin the North American market is the Nokia 8110 4G (nicknamed banana phone) with a retail price of $70 with a keypad only.
+Some feature phones running KaiOS, although not advertised as such, are targeted to the elderly and start at about $20 ($10 if refurbished as of 09/2020).
+The best feature phones running KaiOS in the North American market is the Nokia 8110 4G (nicknamed the banana phone) with a retail price of $70 with a keypad only.

-KaiOS currently holds a large piece of the feature phone market share and can possibly become the leader in this technology in developing countries.
+KaiOS currently holds a large (if not the largest) piece of the feature phone market share and can possibly become the leader in this technology in developing countries.

 The storage structure is similar to that of Android — when a mobile device is mounted.